wuaho/turtlebot-vision/README.md

 # turtlebot-vision
 Implementation of nodes for the ROS turtlebot that make use of the images taken by the Microsoft Kinect to evaluate the communication efficiency between a local server and a turtlebot.
+##
+Project developed in my last year of University for the Final Degree Project.